+Money is not just money.
 Money is power.
-A strong financial foundation is what lets you stop living paycheck to paycheck, free yourself from debt, and start building wealth.
+A strong financial foundation is what lets you stop living paycheck to paycheck, pay off debt, and start building wealth.
 It’s what gives you the power to leave a bad job, a bad roommate, a bad relationship.
 It gives you strength in the knowledge that when you stumble, you'll have the resources to get back up.
-It turns money into a source of strength, not stress.
+It turns money into a source of strength, instead of stress.

 If that sounds like ~a lot~ to work toward, don’t sweat.
 The financial foundation can be broken down into smaller building blocks, which we sometimes call the “financial basics” — the core steps we recommend everyone follow, in roughly the same order.

-8 steps to help you build financial security
+How to build a strong financial foundation: 8 steps to help you achieve financial security

 1. Get to know your current spending habits